aminsaied/dotfiles/README.md

 ## Windows Terminal Settings

 I've included my settings for Windows Terminal.
 Unfortunately there is no magic syncing here, just meant for inspiration.
-You can edit your settings directly from
+You can edit your settings directly from the windows terminal by selecting "Settings" from the drop down menu.